 The overall number of students in all (108) colleges is 29,575.
 At non-state colleges, every fourth student is male while at in-state colleges every third student is male, which means that colleges are dominated by women, pointing to a general tendency of feminisation of the skilled labour force.
 Thus, potential migrants to the EU are likely to be women, given that (as confirmed by our Focus Groups) persons with higher education choose EU countries (and USA) as their destination countries.
-By contrast, migrants (mainly men) with secondary education, that prevail currently in the migration flows, prefer Russia as their destination countries, and only one - to Russia.21
+By contrast, migrants (mainly men) with secondary education, that prevail currently in the migration flows, prefer Russia as their destination country.
+Six out of seven migrants with completed university education travelled to European countries, and only one - to Russia.